aodendaal/aspnetboilerplate-core-ng/emailverification.md

 # Adding Email Verification

-ASP\.NET Boilerplate (ABP) does not include email verification when a user registers (it is available in the paid-for version ASP\.NET Zero).
+ASP\.NET Boilerplate (at time of writing) does not include email verification when a user registers (it is available in the paid-for version ASP\.NET Zero).

 This is a perfect opportunity to dive into ABP and understand how it's put together by adding our own email verification.

-This exercise uses the ASP\.NET Core template running on \.NET Core with Angular 2.
+This exercise is for ASP\.NET Boilerplate Core & Angular.

 ## Contents
 * [Initialization](#initialization)